KN-10/KN-10-KN-10-PRODIGY_CS_01-main/README.md

-this program performed caesar cipher that encrypt messages with shifting characters
+this program perform caesar cipher that encrypt messages with shifting characters